yani82/yani82.github.io/_posts/2021-03-27-wild_wild_west_of_javascript.markdown

 Oddly enough, after watching Ayana’s Refactoring OOJS [video](https://youtu.be/EleImMG_8Ck), everything just started falling apart as an app usually does.
 A few other issues I had faced were:

-- Not able to display my `create` function on the browser without refreshing it, but it’s parsing data according to the `Console` (resolution: I had to double check on whether I was passing the right arguement in the last line of my fetch)
+- Not able to display my `create` function on the browser without refreshing it, but it’s parsing data according to the `Console` (resolution: I had to double check on whether I was passing the right argument in the last line of my `postFetch`)
 - Not able to reset form to empty after posting data (resolution: added `titleInput = ""` on the last line of my `createFormHandler`)
 - App totally did not respond to anything I was trying to communicate to server?! (truly these are the moments when you doubt ALL of your abilities in trying to pursue software engineering!
 Resolution: I didn't complete my *Git* merge onto *GitHub*)
 - I wasn't able to `git pull` new code from a separate branch onto my local text editor after attempting to use `git stash` which saves my code locally in a different file, saves it for later, making it retrievable, and avoids switch branch errors, then I `git pull`'ed and that didn’t work, so I used `git fetch`, and then `git pull`’ed again and that didn’t work, so with the help of my cohort mate Jordan, we looked up `git reflog` to see the log history, and I thought since my new branch had successfully merged on the main/master branch on *GitHub*, I could just clone that repo.
 So, I took out my existing frontend folder in my computer first, then cloned it - so that worked!!!

 ![](https://media.giphy.com/media/X9dpsHE4VPMWY/giphy.gif)

-Along my arduous journey of debugging, at least I was able to learn many new *Git* commands I would have never known, as well as learned how useful it is to download the *GitHub* desktop app to make stuff like that easier, and I didn’t know that I had to `npm install` before starting anything, which is equivalent to `bundle install`.
+Along my arduous journey of debugging, at least I was able to learn many new *Git* commands I would have never known, as well as learned how useful it is to download the *GitHub* desktop app to make stuff like that easier, and I didn’t know that I had to npm install before starting anything, which is equivalent to `bundle install`.
 It checks on your app's dependencies, and is also used when doing *React* labs.
-I also downloaded a new extension for my *VSCode* text editor called `Live Server`, which is awesome!
+I also downloaded a new extension for my *VSCode* text editor called *Live Server*, which is awesome!
 You don’t have to reload your server all the time, it does it for you.
 Unfortunately, I wasn’t able to debug my `addEventListener` for a new `delete` fetch I was trying to create, it didn’t even hit my `console.log` and returned as `null`.
 Currently, this is also causing my `create` function to break!
 So, I'm pretty dumbfounded at the moment, and just trudging through to finally get everything running.

-**Update**: I was able to get past my last bug, by combing through my `index.html` after using *Bootstrap*, and got my `delete` function working, BUT I have to click on the `Create Post` button first, and then click on the `Delete` button under a post for it to actually `delete` a post.
+**Update I:** I was able to get past my last bug, by combing through my `index.html` after using *Bootstrap*, and I got my `delete` function working, BUT I have to click on the `Create Post` button first, and then click on the `Delete` button under a post for it to actually `delete` a post.
 Currently, I'm still trying to figure out what is causing this.
-If anyone has ever experienced this before, do let me know how you managed to debug it. '
+If anyone has ever experienced this before, do let me know how you managed to debug it.

+**Update II:** I finally got the monster bug figured out!
+After asking around, and coming to the conclusion that it's impossible to place an `eventListener` on something like a delete button, because the code itself is not created/rendered until after *AJAX* has returned all of the data.
+So, instead of adding the `eventListener` to something that is already rendered, with the help of my cohort mate Jordan, we just added the `eventListener` to the `post-container` that's inside the` index.html`.

 ![](https://media.giphy.com/media/26Ff2l7ENOhVCJpLy/giphy.gif)